2 Highlighted Features

 - We fixed a cross browser compatibility issue on the Query Logs page in the Admin Center so that the number of clicks’ column is now visible.

-- We labeled the Safe Search radio options on our advanced search page as a fieldset to improve accessibility for screen readers.
+- We labeled the Safe Search radio options on our advanced search page (deprecated in 2018) as a fieldset to improve accessibility for screen readers.